stella8890lee-crypto/petstellation/src/content/blog/puppy-potty-training.md

   </a>
 </p>

-Dog Potty Schedule, Accident Handling & Housebreaking Guide included.
+Dog Potty Schedule, Accident Handling & Housebreaking Guide (A4 & US Letter Sizes) are included.
+Print and pin it near your puppy’s crate, on the fridge, or training station.
+One quick glance and you’ll know exactly what to do—no more second guessing.

 ---